- Get link

 Other activities

-There is also fun for the family, in many schools are organized fund-raising events known as the Kermeses, in Parks and Avenues you can also see the children raising their kites, taking advantage of the spring breeze that is already coming.
-Another traditional activity of this period, which for decades has been considered the National Sport is the Chilean Rodeo, although lately it has been questioned by the animal abuse that this sport might imply.
-This traditional activity is practiced in Chile since colonial times, so it is considered among the most typical Chilean festivities, at least of the Central part of the country.
-Another Chilean typical game, especially at this time of year, is the "Rayuela", which consists of throwing metal circular discs towards a stringline placed across the width of a small clay square.
+Across the country, military parades are repeated, and there's also family fun, as many schools organize fundraising events known as "Kermeses".
+In parks and avenues, you can see children flying their kites, taking advantage of the spring breeze that's already arriving.
+Another traditional activity of this period, considered the National Sport for decades, is the Chilean Rodeo, although it has recently faced criticism due to concerns about animal welfare.
+This traditional activity has been practiced in Chile since colonial times, making it one of the most typical Chilean festivities, at least in the Central region of the country.
+Another popular game, especially at this time of year, is "Rayuela," which involves throwing metal circular discs towards a stringline placed across a small clay square.

 Comments